lambdaclass/era_vm/docs/general.md

 There are three types of `far_call`:

-- **Regular calls**: Regular calls are the most straightforward type of external call.
-These are used when a contract needs to invoke a function in another external contract.
-The external contract executes the function with its own context, meaning that any state changes or storage updates occur in the context of the called contract, not the caller.
+- **Regular calls**: Used to invoke functions in external contracts.
+The external contract runs in its own context, so any state changes or storage updates occur in the external contract, not the caller.
     ```rust
     FarCallOpcode::Normal => {
         vm.push_far_call_frame(
             program_code,
-            ergs_passed,
+            ergs_passed, // gas_stipend
-            contract_address,
+            contract_address, // code_address
             contract_address,
-            vm.current_context()?.contract_address,
+            vm.current_context()?.contract_address, // caller
             new_heap,
             new_aux_heap,
             forward_memory.page,